Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Moved the _Tile_ vector to private in the Dungeon class
 - Removed all instances of directly accessing the _Tile_ vector and replaced it with tileAt for easier reading
+- Fixed a bug with ThunderCloudSpell which caused lighting and the sprite Z order values to be flipped